Griswold cast iron skillet. Simple identification guide using logos.

 Here is a Griswold skillet which is a little different.
 It lacks the Erie marking under the circle cross logo.

-Griswold cast iron skillets without Erie marking had a manufacture date around 1909 to 1920.
+Griswold cast iron skillets without Erie marking have a manufacture date of around 1909 to 1920.

 Sizes available: I have only seen the large slant logo without Erie on size #9 skillets.
 I do not know of other skillet sizes that came with this logo.